Audrey Hepburn

 Remembering Style Icon: Audrey Hepburn.
 1964 Irving Penn American Vogue photo.

-Remembering Style Icon: Audrey Hepburn.
-Audrey Hepburn, 1964 film, My Fair Lady.
+Audrey Hepburn.
+Audrey Hepburn’s 1964 film, My Fair Lady.

-Remembering Style Icon: Audrey Hepburn.
-Audrey Hepburn 1966 movie, How to Steal a Million.
+Audrey Hepburn.
+Audrey Hepburn’s 1966 movie, How to Steal a Million.

 Audrey Hepburn.
 Two for the Road.

 Remembering Style Icon: Audrey Hepburn.
-Audrey Hepburn, wearing a Mary Quaint striped rugby dress in movie, Two for the Road (1967) starring Albert Finney
+Audrey Hepburn, wearing a Mary Quaint striped rugby dress in the movie Two for the Road (1967) starring Albert Finney

-She is one of only 12 people who won the Academy, Emmy, Grammy and Tony Awards.
+She is among only 12 who won the Academy, Emmy, Grammy, and Tony Awards.
 She won an Oscar for Roman Holiday, a Grammy for Enchanted Tales, a Tony for Ondine, and an Emmy for Gardens of the World.
 U.S. President George H. Bush presented Hepburn with the Presidential Medal of Freedom for her charitable work with UNICEF (United Nations Children’s Fund).

 U.S. President George H. Bush presented Hepburn with the Presidential Medal of Freedom for her charitable work with UNICEF (United Nations Children’s Fund).